 - If you get arrested in Port Aransas, you may be in for a long, uncomfortable experience.
 Roughly 40 miles lies between Port Aransas and the Nueces County jail.
 The 45-minute drive may take many hours.
 Traffic moves slowly because of the crowds.
 What might normally take a few hours could be a day or more.
 They won’t take you one at a time.
 You’ll be transported with others in a group.
 Cops don’t want to make frequent trips to the county jail.
 They miss out on arrests and tickets every minute they are on the road.

 Phillip W. Goff has been handling cases for students in university communities for well over 20 years and has seen just about anything you can bring him.
 See for yourself what his clients say about him.
-Go ahead, Google his reviews.
+Go ahead, Google his review.
 Don’t go it alone, even if it’s “just” a ticket.
 Contact Phillip W. Goff immediately.